 "DFPC Battalion Chief."
+DFPC regional field representative, or his or her designee.
 Formerly Regional Fire Management Officer.

 "Disaster."
 Pursuant to C.R.S. § 24-33.5-703(3), the occurrence or imminent threat of widespread or severe damage, injury, or loss of life or property resulting from any natural cause or cause of human origin, including but not limited to a Wildland Fire, existing in the state or in any county, city, town, or district in the state.